 Where to find it: In Diagon Alley, frozen Butterbeer is available at The Leaky Cauldron, The Fountain of Fair Fortune and The Hopping Pot.
 In Hogsmeade, you can get it at The Three Broomsticks, Hog’s Head and two Butterbeer street carts.

-Hot Butterbeer is the last of the drink options, but alas, it’s only offered during the winter season (Leap wishes it were available year-round!).
+Hot Butterbeer is the last of the drink options (and Leap's fave).
+It used to be available only seasonally, but now it's available year-round!
 This version of Butterbeer is very similar to hot chocolate — but with a butterscotch flavor.
 The foam topping melts in this drink, making it extra creamy.
 When the weather gets a bit chilly, this is your best option, as it warms you right up!
 Let it cool for a minute before you sip.
 Hot Butterbeer comes in a coffee cup with a sleeve to keep your frog fingers from getting burned.

-Where to find it: When it’s in season, hot Butterbeer is available at The Leaky Cauldron in Diagon Alley and The Three Broomsticks in Hogsmeade.
+Where to find it: Hot Butterbeer is available at The Leaky Cauldron and The Hopping Pot in Diagon Alley and The Three Broomsticks and Hog's Head in Hogsmeade.

 Lily asks for Butterbeer ice cream every time we visit the Wizarding World, and it’s sure hard to say no. We often like to share a cup since the portion size is generous and the sweetness can be a bit overwhelming at first (but not necessarily a bad thing!).
 Butterbeer ice cream has a soft-serve vanilla base laced with a golden butterscotch swirl.
 We just wish we could take a gallon home!
 You can get it in a cone or a souvenir cup.